kbase/condor/README.md

-# condor
+# HTCondor Central Manager
-KBase specific Condor scheduler image.
-Based on the andypohl/htcondor image.
+HTCondor Central Manager used at KBase

+* Sets POOL_PASSWORD from the env
+* Specifies a `condor_config.local` file